Homemade Aloe Vera Shampoo Recipe For Hair Loss (step by step)

 - Add the preservative mixing it with all the ingredients.

 7. Transfer to an sterilized bottle and shake well before each use.

-If you are not using a preservative is best to make a small amount and store it in the fridge for about 1 or 2 weeks.
+If you are not using a preservative is best to make a small amount and store it in the fridge for about 1 week.
 Write the date on the label.

 # I have another recipe for hair loss made with coconut oil and fresh nettle.
 Check homemade shampoo for hair growth if you are interested.

 When you don’t have time to make your own DIY aloe vera shampoo add a few drops of rosemary essential oil to your usual shampoo and shake well.
 You can also add it to your hair conditioner.

 *Pregnant or nursing women consult your doctor if you are unsure.
 The same goes for anyone taking medications.